Reconfigurable Multifunctional Metasurfaces Employing Hybrid Phase-Change Plasmonic Architecture: Structure design, functional materials, and underlying physics

-Upon illumination with a transverse magnetic (TM) polarized light, i.e., SR-SPP, a tightly-confined slow propagative electromagnetic wave coupled to the collective electron oscillations of metal, will be excited at the nanoribbon terminations and begins propagating back and forth between the two end-faces \cite{barnard2008spectral}.
-When SR-SPP experiences the truncations, it partially reflects and looses a fraction of its energy to the free-space scattered field.
-A nanoribbon with an appropriately chosen width can be treated as an F-P resonator generating a constructive interference between forward and backward traveling SR-SPP modes leading to a highly confined, higher mode-index resonant field adjacent to the nanoribbon.
+The SR-SPP mode, a tightly-confined slow propagative electromagnetic wave coupled to the collective electron oscillations of the Au nanoribbon, is excited at the interface of nanoribbon and GST and propagates back and forth between the two Au end-faces \cite{barnard2008spectral}.
+When the SR-SPP mode experiences the truncation, it partially reflects and loses a fraction of its energy to the free-space scattered field.
+An Au nanoribbon with an appropriately chosen width can be treated as a F-P resonator generating a constructive interference between forward and backward traveling SR-SPP modes leading to a highly confined, higher mode-index resonant field adjacent to the nanoribbon.
 The resonance condition is given by \cite{schuller2010plasmonics}: